p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-create-token.md

 ## Conclusion

-Kalp Studio’s **Token Creator** provides a powerful and user-friendly interface for creating tokens with customizable options.
+Kalp Studio’s **Token Studio** provides a powerful and user-friendly interface for creating tokens with customizable options.
 By following these steps, you can quickly deploy a new token and start utilizing it within your blockchain applications.
 Whether for asset management, rewards programs, or utility purposes, Kalp Studio enables you to bring your tokenization ideas to life efficiently and securely.